 I forbore to ask why Olivia had not given away her maternity dresses.
-Did she expect to have another child?
+If she anticipated having another child, why would she accept mine as hers?
 Didn't she want one of her own?
 I was not yet angry enough to ask such a hurtful question, for a moment's thought on the subject presented the obvious, sad answer.

 She wouldn't agree to buy me a new dress, but she herself wore a new one the following week.
 Its striped pattern made her look even taller.

 "What a pity that you have to spoil your appearance with those silly old pillows."

 She has a figure anyone would envy, and beautiful hair, but a plain face.
 When I first met her, she was unfashionably slim, and even worse, for a woman she is impossibly tall!

 I held up one of her maternity dresses.
 Its sleeves were too long, its skirt dragged on the floor.
 Its yards of fabric would positively swallow me!

 "I'd have to do a lot more than hem."
 I said petulantly.
 "It will be like wearing a tablecloth!"